 Even as their baby teeth begin to fall out and their permanent teeth start growing in (around the age of six or seven), your child’s gum health will impact the health of these teeth.
 Poor gum health will lead to weaker and less healthy permanent teeth, which won’t get your child off to the greatest start.

 So, don’t underestimate the importance of healthy baby teeth for your child’s long-term wellbeing.
 Oral health will affect every aspect of their life and starting them with good and healthy habits from a young age will be very beneficial to them.
-To learn more about infant & toddler dentistry in Lacey and Tacoma, contact our office today.
+To learn more about infant & toddler dentistry in Olympia and Tacoma, contact our office today.